MicrosoftDocs/architecture-center/docs/best-practices/data-partitioning.md

 ![Implementing sharding using the DocumentDB API](./images/data-partitioning/DocumentDBPartitions.png)

 *Figure 9.
-Implementing sharding using a DocumentDB API database*
+Implementing sharding using the DocumentDB API*

 Consider the following points when deciding how to partition data with the DocumentDB API: